Part 2. How to Manage Your Infrastructure as Code

 Verbosity

-The Bash script to launch a simple EC2 instance, plus the user data script, add up to around 80 lines of code—and that’s without the code for CRUD, deployment strategies, idempotency, and error handling.
-An ad hoc script that handles all of these properly would be hundreds or thousands of lines of code.
-And we’re talking about just one EC2 instance; your production infrastructure may include hundreds of instances, plus databases, load balancers, network configurations, and much more.
+The Bash script to launch a simple EC2 instance, plus the user data script, add up to around 80 lines of code—and that’s without the code for CRUD, deployment strategies, and idempotency.
+An ad hoc script that handles all of these properly would be many times longer.
+And we’re talking about just one EC2 instance; your production infrastructure may include hundreds of instances, plus databases, load balancers, network configurations, and so on.
 The amount of custom code it takes to manage all of this with ad hoc scripts quickly becomes untenable.
 As you’ll see shortly, tools that are designed specifically for managing infrastructure as code typically provide APIs that are more concise for accomplishing common infrastructure tasks.

 Ad hoc scripts have always been, and will always be, a big part of software delivery.
 They are the glue and duct tape of the DevOps world.
 However, they are not the best choice as a primary tool for managing infrastructure as code.